 Complete the form below to obtain a mystery discount!

-No CASH Value and Non-Transferrable.
+No CASH Value and Non-Transferable.
 This offer cannot be combined with any other discount or offer and cannot be taken off the vehicle purchase price.
-The Mystery Discount has a minimum value of $300 and is a discount off products and services offered in the Business Office (examples: Extended Warranty, Protection Packages, Accessories, Oil Change Packages, etc.).
-The final value of the Mystery Discount is determined in the Business Office after the Agreement to Purchase has been made and is via a single selection of ONE sealed envelope.
+The Mystery Discount has a minimum value of $300 and is a discount off specific products and services offered in the Business Office (examples: Extended Warranty, Protection Packages, Accessories, Oil Change Packages, etc.).
+The final value of the Mystery Discount and which product(s) are applicable is determined in the Business Office after the Agreement to Purchase has been made and is via a single selection of ONE sealed envelope.

 Several years ago, Corey Sawchuk and his wife Amanda visited Vancouver Island and promptly fell in love with the place.